Skip to main content

 • If you’ve applied or will apply for PSLF and certify your employment, you may see the benefits of this adjustment to your qualifying payment count.

-• These changes will be applied automatically, to all PSLF-eligible Direct Loans, including consolidated and unconsolidated Parent PLUS Loans.
+• These changes will be applied automatically, to all PSLF-eligible Direct Loans, including consolidated and unconsolidated parent PLUS loans.

 • If you believe you might benefit, use the PSLF Help Tool to certify periods of employment and track your progress toward forgiveness.